statamic/docs/content/collections/docs/structures.md

 Freestyle navigation structures exist to manage a nav out of entries that already exist, as well as freeform links and text (non-link) elements.

-- A structure that hasn't been linked from an entry will be using this method.
+- A structure that hasn't been linked from a collection will be using this method.
 - You can reference entries, enter hardcoded URLs (internal or external), or enter simple text blocks (that can be used as section headers for dropdown navs, for example).
 - You can select which collections' entries will available to choose from.
 - Any referenced entries will use the URLs defined by the collection, regardless of the position in the Structure.